-The BYOD Digital Learning Program 3

 BYOD - What is it?
-3

-Future Focused 3

-Research 3

-BYOD Requirements 4

-Frequently Asked Questions 5

-General FAQ 5

-Are students required to bring in a personally owned device, or is this optional?
-5

-Will devices be used in every class?

-Who is paying for the devices?

-What will happen to existing devices that are available for students to use in common spaces like the library and special laboratories? alist 5
+3 Future Focused 3 Research 3 BYOD Requirements 4 General FAQ 5 Are students required to bring in a personally owned device, or is this optional?
+5 Will devices be used in every class?
+5 Who is paying for the devices?
+5 What will happen to existing devices that are available for students to use in library and specialist laboratories?
 Are students expected to use the devices at both school and home?
-5

-What about printing?

-If a student already owns a device, do they need a new one?

-What are the minimum BYOD Specifications?

-What software and help will Grammar provide for students for the BYOD program?

-Connectivity FAQ

-Can my BYOD student connect to the internet at school through the Grammar network?

-What about Students/Family: Personal 3G/4G Network Access at school?

-Responsibilities FAQ

-What are my obligations as a student in the BYOD program?

-Who is responsible for the maintenance and updates of the devices?

-What happens if the BYOD device is lost or stolen?

-What access controls will the school implement?

-What access controls should parents implement?

-Are students required to back up their devices?
-7

-Protocols FAQ 8

-May students install software on their devices?
-8

-Do students have to install Antivirus?
-8

-What if I forget to charge the battery and it goes flat at School?
-Do students have access to power outlets throughout the day?
-8
+5 What about printing?
+5 If a student already owns a device, do they need a new one?
+5 What are the minimum BYOD Specifications?
+5 What software do students need on their devices?
+6 What software and help will Grammar provide for students for the BYOD prog ram?
+6 Can my BYOD student connect to the internet at school through the Grammar network?6 What about Students/Family: Personal 3G/4G Network Access at school?
+6 What are my obligations as a student in the BYOD program?
+7 Who is responsible for the maintenance and updates of the devices?
+7 What happens if the BYOD device is lost, stolen or damaged?
+7 What access controls will the school implement?
+7 What access controls should parents implement?
+7 Are students required to back up their devices?
+8 Protocols FAQ 8 May students install software on their devices?
+8 Do students have to install Antivirus?
+8 What if I forget to charge the battery and it goes flat at School?
+Do students ho throughout the day?
 What happens if a BYO device has issues?
 Where can I go for help?

-Do students still have access to Grammar storage for home drives under BYOD?

-Where can I go to get more information?
-8
+8 Do students still have access to Grammar storage for home drives under BYOD ?8 Where can I go to get more information?
+8 Ethical Use 10 Access 11 User Responsibilities 11 Use and Operation - General 11 Use and Operation - BYOD Digital Learning Program Internet and Email Responsibilities 12 Monitoring Consequences 13

-Terms and Conditions 9

-ICT Code of Conduct 9

-Ethical Use

-Access

-User Responsibilities

-Use and Operation - General

-Use and Operation - BYOD Digital Learning Program

-Internet and Email Responsibilities

-Monitoring.

-Consequences